masteringmodernpayments/book/background_worker.md

 }
 ```

 Putting the call to `Stripe::Charge` in a background job and having the client poll eliminates a whole class of problems related to network failures and insulates you from problems in Stripe's backend.
-If charges don't go through we just report that back to the user.
+If charges don't go through we just report that back to the user and if the job fails for some other reason Sidekiq will retry until it succeeds.